 - $400 Placement Fee due upon Acceptance of the Offer of an Internship from the Center for International Legal Studies (CILS), whether the Internship is for credit or not.
 The deposit is required 14 days following an offer and is Non-Refundable once the internship has been accepted.
 Payment is made online.

 - Students pursuing the internship for academic credit pay tuition in accordance with Suffolk Law School’s tuition rates.
-Tuition is due May 1, 2017 for ALL summer 2017 internships, regardless of your internship start date.
-Students pursuing the SGE Program for academic credit will receive a $500 Santander Scholarship (with possibility of further funding amounting to no more than $3500) to help pay for their tuition costs.
+Tuition is due May 4, 2018 for ALL summer 2018 internships, regardless of your internship start date.

 Financial Support, Expenses, & Tuition